How hard is it to buy out a family business partner

 Going into business with a family member or members makes sense - chances are you already know how they think, how they operate and usually what their financial situation is.
 And a lot of these cases, the businesses have been around for so long that you’ve just managed to “fall” into it.
-There are many perks to owning or running a business with your family, however, at Bsale we’ve come to learn that buying out a family member in a business transaction can be quite complicated.
+There are many perks to owning or running a business with your family, however, at Bsale we’ve come to learn that buying out a family member and selling the business in a business transaction can be quite complicated.

 A great example of these complications is a case called Market Basket which tells the tragic story of a family business transition gone bad.
 In a piece written by John A. Davis, senior lecturer in the Entrepreneurial Management unit at Harvard Business School, entitled “Managing the Family Business: Market Basket’s Lessons About Buyouts,” this is how Mr. Davis introduces us to the story of Market Basket: